-(a), All commercial fertilizer applicators were required by controlling State law to, by September 30, 2014, abide by and successfully complete training and continuing education requirements in the Florida-Friendly Best Management Practices for Protection of Water Resources by the Green Industries offered by the Florida Department of Environmental Protection through the University of Florida/Institute of Food and Agricultural Sciences Florida-Friendly Landscapes program, or an approved equivalent program.
-Commercial fertilizer applicators shall provide proof of completion of the program prior to obtaining a new local business tax receipt for any category of occupation which may apply any fertilizer to turf, landscape plants, or both. commercial fertilizer applicators with an existing local business tax receipt for any category of occupation which may apply any fertilizer to turf, landscape plants, or both shall provide proof of completion of the program within thirty (30) days after completing the program as required by state law prior to September 30, 2014.
+(a), All commercial fertilizer applicators shall, as required by controlling State law, abide by and successfully complete training and continuing education requirements in the Florida-Friendly Best Management Practices for Protection of Water Resources by the Green Industries offered by the Florida Department of Environmental Protection through the University of Florida/Institute of Food and Agricultural Sciences Florida-Friendly Landscapes program, or an approved equivalent program.
+Commercial fertilizer applicators shall provide proof of completion of the program prior to obtaining a new local business tax receipt for any category of occupation which may apply any fertilizer to turf, landscape plants, or both.
+It is prohibited and unlawful to fail to do so.

 (b).
-After September 30, 2014, all commercial fertilizer applicators were required by controlling State law to have and carry in their possession at all times when applying fertilizer, evidence of certification by the Florida Department of Agriculture and Consumer Services as a commercial fertilizer applicator pursuant to Rule SE-14.117(18), Florida Administrative Code, as this regulation may be amended from time-to-time.
+Commercial fertilizer applicators shall have and carry in their possession at all times when applying fertilizer, evidence of certification by the Florida Department of Agriculture and Consumer Services as a commercial fertilizer applicator pursuant to Rule SE-14.117(18), Florida Administrative Code, as this regulation may be amended from time-to-time.
+It is prohibited and unlawful to fail to do so.